sean-peters-au/cyber-task-horizons/docs/source/codebase.rst

 *   **Configuration-Driven Tuning:** Keep the Command Line Interface (CLI) simple with minimal arguments.
 Most run-specific parameters (e.g., model names, iteration counts, API keys) are managed in a central `config.py` file.
 *   **Standardized Dataset Pipeline:** Each dataset follows a consistent workflow:
     1.  **Retrieve:** Fetch raw data or metadata.
-    2.  **Parse:** Convert raw data into a standardized format (typically a JSONL file like `all_runs.jsonl` or task-specific schemas).
-This standardized output is crucial for consistent downstream processing.
+    2.  **Prepare:** Convert raw data into a standardized format, creating `Run` objects for human baselines and `Task` objects for benchmarking.
-    3.  **Summarise:** Generate dataset-specific statistics and visualizations from the parsed data.
+    3.  **Describe:** Generate dataset-specific statistics and visualizations from the prepared data.
-    4.  **Bench:** Run AI models against the parsed tasks using appropriate evaluation harnesses.
+    4.  **Bench:** Run AI models against the prepared tasks using appropriate evaluation harnesses.
 *   **Leverage Existing Work:** Integrate robust third-party tools where appropriate.
 Examples include:
-    *   Using CyBench's native benchmarking harness for CyBench tasks.
+    *   Using `inspect_ai` for sandboxed evaluation of interactive tasks (CyBench, InterCode-CTF).
     *   Employing METR's logistic regression and plotting code for horizon analysis via the `analysis` module.
 *   **Modular and Extensible:** New datasets and models can be added by implementing defined interfaces and registering them with the core system, making them automatically available via the CLI.